golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

         - claim against requestor: 10 GNT
         - claim against provider: 0 GNT
     - **[t=1011]** Initialization
+        - Bankster begins a database transaction.
         - `Client` instance for client A already exists.
         - `DepositAccount` instance for ethereum account A1 already exists.
+        - Bankster commits the database transaction.
     - **[t=1012]** Deposit query
         - Bankster calls `get_deposit_value(A1)` from SCI.
         - SCI makes a HTTP request to the Ethereum client.
         - The response is 5 GNT.
     - **[t=1020]** Claim freeze
+        - Bankster begins a database transaction.
         - Bankster puts a database lock on `DepositAccount` A1.
     - **[t=1021]** Requestor's spare deposit check
         - Sum of deposit claims against A1: 3 GNT.